ohscar/rmalloc/doc/paper/jeff.rst

 is that it requires access to source code, and rewriting much of the source code.
 Instead, I've developed heuristics for calculating locking/unlocking based on runtime data of unmodified applicaions.
 The tool for doing so grew from a small script into a larger collection of tools related to data collection, analysis and benchmarking.
-This is described in greater detail in the chapter on <REF: Steve>.
+This is described in greater detail in chapter :ref:`chapter-steve`.

 Profiling
 ==========
-The GNU tool ``gprof`` was used to find code hotspots, where the two biggest finds were:
+The GNU profiling tool *gprof* [#]_ was used to find code hotspots, where the two biggest finds were:

 * *log2()*
 * *header_find_free()*